cliffordlab/ep6_dashboard_paper/paper.md

   - name: Nicolas Shu
     equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1

+  - name: Robert Tweedy
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
+    affiliation: 2

   - name: Gari D. Clifford
     corresponding: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2 # (Multiple affiliations must be quoted)